The purpose of the Portfolio and artists involved

 The editions and price

 155 copies of each image have been printed, the printing blocks are now the property of the Trust, therefore no further copies can or will be printed.
 Of the 155 Portfolio sets, 5 sets are hors-de-commerce, 60 sets were donated to the artists who contributed to the project and 90 sets are available for sale.
 The Portfolio is available from the Muban Educational Trust.
 Income from sales goes to support the ongoing work at the Trust.
-Currently we still have around 50 sets of Portfolio for sale.
-Price available on enquiry.
+Currently we still have just over 40 sets of Portfolio for sale.
+Current price of the Portfolio is £32,000.